markjprice/markjprice/FAQs.md

 Install .NET on Linux: https://learn.microsoft.com/en-us/dotnet/core/install/linux

 The only parts of the .NET SDK that are Windows-only are Windows Forms and Windows Presentation Foundation (WPF), both used for Windows desktop apps.
-They are not convered in any of my books because they are not cross-platform.
+They are not covered in any of my books because they are not cross-platform.

 ## A link is broken in one of your books.
 What could be the cause?